 - If the wife is less than 21 years of age, her legal guardian must attend and recognize his consent to the marriage.

-- In case the wife is non-Egyptian, a "non-impediment certificate" issued by the authorities in her homeland must be provided.
+- In case the wife/husband is non-Egyptian, a "non-impediment certificate" issued by the authorities in her/his homeland must be provided.

 - Two witnesses must attend having their valid passports with them.
 Please note that the provision of witnesses is the responsibility of the couple and not the Consulate.